Major non-NATO ally: United Arab Emirates and Oman

 During a 2015 summit at Camp David with members of the Gulf Cooperation Council, the Obama administration considered designating Saudi Arabia, the United Arab Emirates, Oman, and Qatar as MNNAs.
-Qatar was later designated a MNNA by the Biden administration in 2022, while the second Trump administration did the same for Saudi Arabia in 2025.
+Qatar was later designated a MNNA by the Biden administration in 2022, followed by Saudi Arabia in 2025 by the second Trump administration.
+In 2024, the United States recognized the United Arab Emirates as a major defense partner.

 Iraq

 Since 2008, Iraq and the United States have a strategic partnership that was formalized in their Strategic Framework Agreement.
 It covers a range of areas, including security, economics, and culture.
 The United States has provided military and economic aid to Iraq since the overthrow of Saddam Hussein during the 2003 invasion of Iraq.
 Following the rise of the Islamic State in the mid-2010s, American troops were again deployed to Iraq in order to support the Iraqi military in their fight against the militant group.
 Although most American troops withdrew from Iraq in 2021, the United States has continued to provide military and economic assistance to the Iraqi government.